annieguzh/IS-477-Course-Project/README.md

 2. **Set up the environment.** Create a Python virtual environment and install dependencies using `pip install -r pip_freeze.txt.` We also provide a `requirements.txt` for required dependencies.

 3. **Run the full workflow (optional but recommended).** If full data acquisition is desired, run the Snakemake workflow from the project root.
+To do this, run the codes within [https://github.com/annieguzh/IS-477-Course-Project/blob/main/Run\_All\_Script\_Snakemake.ipynb](https://github.com/annieguzh/IS-477-Course-Project/blob/main/Run_All_Script_Snakemake.ipynb).
 This will execute the acquisition, storage, cleaning, integration, and analysis scripts in order, producing the raw, processed, and results files described in this report.

 4. **Reproduce from archived data (offline option).** If network access is limited, download the archived processed datasets and results from the Box folder and place them in `data/processed/` and `results/` as documented (please see Box folder link referenced here [https://uofi.box.com/s/94apkk14xbqhhi5r0gk06bscn58w155c](https://uofi.box.com/s/94apkk14xbqhhi5r0gk06bscn58w155c)).
 The Snakemake workflow can then be configured to start from the cleaning or integration stages.

 5. **Inspect the workflow notebook.** Finally, open the `workflow.ipynb` notebook to inspect intermediate outputs and replicate the exploratory steps that guided our design (please see workflow notebook referenced here [https://github.com/annieguzh/IS-477-Course-Project/blob/main/workflow.ipynb](https://github.com/annieguzh/IS-477-Course-Project/blob/main/workflow.ipynb)).

+For metadata please see [https://github.com/annieguzh/IS-477-Course-Project/blob/main/documentations/metadata.json](https://github.com/annieguzh/IS-477-Course-Project/blob/main/documentations/metadata.json) and for data dictionary please see [https://github.com/annieguzh/IS-477-Course-Project/blob/main/documentations/08\_Data\_Dictionary.md](https://github.com/annieguzh/IS-477-Course-Project/blob/main/documentations/08_Data_Dictionary.md).

 Together, these artifacts \- scripts, Snakemake rules, checksum files, Box snapshots, and written documentation \- are intended to make the project transparent and reproducible for both graders and future collaborators.